-A true showstopper, the hardy hibiscus is sure to wow with its dinner plate-size blossoms.
-These large-scale herbaceous plants are quick to grow and fill a space, and they add a great tropical feel to any garden setting.
+A true showstopper, the hardy hibiscus is sure to impress with its dinner plate-size blossoms.
+These large-scale herbaceous plants are quick to grow and fill a space, and they add an instant tropical feel to any garden setting.
 Plant hardy hibiscus at the back of the border so they don’t block any of their smaller companions, then sit back and wait for the fantastic fall flowers to begin.

 These plants can take their time getting started, especially in the more northern reaches of their hardiness.
 More often than not, people assume their treasured hardy hibiscus didn't make it through the winter.
 Don't fret!
 Hibiscus are notoriously slow to come up in the spring, and sometimes won't even show up until early summer (depending on how cool the spring has been).
 Make sure to cut back any old woody stems before new foliage does arise, and keep a watchful eye out for signs of new growth.

 Another thing to note, hardy hibiscus do not like to dry out too much.
 They actually can take quite a bit of water and can grow in marshy conditions as well.
 Full sun is always best for the biggest flower display, as well as the best foliage color on the burgundy leaf varieties.